byeongjee/byeongjee.github.io/_pages/home.md

 major in computer science and mathematics.

 ## News
-- **Feb 2023**: I graduated from POSTECH with The Founding Chairman’s Award, which is given to the undergraduate student with the highest overall GPA ([news](https://www.postech.ac.kr/eng/everyones-a-hero-no-valedictorian-at-postechs-commencement-ceremony/?pageds=1&k=&c=)).
+- **Feb 2023**: I graduated from POSTECH with the Founding Chairman’s Award, which is given to the undergraduate student with the highest overall GPA ([news](https://www.postech.ac.kr/eng/everyones-a-hero-no-valedictorian-at-postechs-commencement-ceremony/?pageds=1&k=&c=)).
 You can read my interview here: